ISF Urban Assault Training

 |0

-This work, ISF Urban Assault Training, by CPL Ian Ryan, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, ISF Urban Assault Training [Image 1 of 7], by PFC Christopher Brecht, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT